 COTC strives to remain open to ensure continuity of services to its students and to the public.
 When campus is open, all students, faculty and staff are expected to make a reasonable effort to attend.
 However, campus closure may be necessary as a result of severe weather or other emergencies.
 When COTC announces an emergency closure, all credit and non-credit classes and activities scheduled by the college will be cancelled.

-If a Level 3 Weather Emergency is declared in Licking, Knox or Coshocton counties, COTC will close its campus in that location and classes will be cancelled.
+- If a Level 3 Weather Emergency is declared in Licking, Knox or Coshocton counties, COTC will close its campus in that location and classes will be cancelled.

-If a Level 1 or 2 Weather Emergency is declared COTC will make every effort to remain open.
+- If a Level 1 or 2 Weather Emergency is declared COTC will make every effort to remain open.

 In some instances, COTC will delay the opening of a campus until a specified time.

-If a campus opening is delayed, students are expected to report to their respective classes where they would normally be at the time campus reopens.
+- If a campus opening is delayed, students are expected to report to their respective classes where they would normally be at the time campus reopens.

-Staff will report at the specified opening time.
-If campus opening is delayed, conditions will be reassessed prior to reopening to determine if the campus can be reopened safely, the delay will be extended or campus will be closed.
+- If campus opening is delayed, conditions will be reassessed prior to reopening to determine if the campus can be reopened safely, the delay will be extended or campus will be closed.

 The safety of students, faculty and staff is the college’s top priority.
 If COTC has not issued an official closing or delay, students are expected to exercise their judgement in determining whether to attend classes.
 Students are accountable for any material and assignments missed during an absence without an official closure or delay.
 When COTC is open, vacation time will be used by employees who choose to stay at home or are unable to travel to their campus work location.

-- existence of Level 3 Weather Emergencies
+- Existence of Level 3 Weather Emergencies

-- road conditions within the central Ohio region (specifically: city of Newark and Licking, Knox and Coshocton counties)
+- Road conditions within the central Ohio region (specifically: city of Newark and Licking, Knox and Coshocton counties)

-- current weather conditions and the forecast for the next 1-12 hours in Newark, Coshocton, Mount Vernon and Pataskala
+- Current weather conditions and the forecast for the next 1-12 hours in Newark, Coshocton, Mount Vernon and Pataskala

-- status of the buildings, parking lots, roadways and sidewalks on campus
+- Status of the buildings, parking lots, roadways and sidewalks on campus

-- presence of extreme ice and/or snow
+- Presence of extreme ice and/or snow

-- excessive wind
+- Excessive wind

-- severe cold
+- Severe cold